LordAxerion/FFX2_MemoryRandomizer/README.md

 - Randomizing Garment Grids vs Dresspheres -> if you pick up a dressphere you might get a Garment Grid instead and vice versa~

 Something really bugs me! >:(
 - That is fine, open an issue or contact me and I will try to solve your problem.
-You can also fix it yourself and I will check and decide if I want to merge it into the master branch :)
+You can also contribute code yourself :)

 Can I contribute?
 - Of course, I made this because I wanted a randomizer for this game, the better it gets, the happier I am.